awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough05-file-system-custom-CNAME.md

 ## Step 1: Associate DNS aliases with your Amazon FSx file system<a name="step1-assign-dns-alias"></a>

 You can associate DNS aliases with existing FSx for Windows File Server file systems, when you create new file systems, and when you create a new file system from a backup using the Amazon FSx console, CLI, and API\.
+If you are creating an alias with a different domain name input the full name, including parent domain, to associate an alias\.

 This procedure describes how to associate DNS aliases when creating a new file system using the Amazon FSx console\.
 For information about associating DNS aliases with existing file systems, and details about using the CLI and API, see [Managing DNS aliases](managing-dns-aliases.md)\.